dipiash/nx-vite-react-ts-mantine-boilerplate/CONTRIBUTING.md

 2. To configure environment variables:
    - Copy `cp ./packages/graphql/env.example ./packages/graphql/.env.local` and add your GitHub token as indicated in step 1.
    - Copy `cp ./apps/main/env.example ./apps/main/.env.local` and add your GitHub token in the same way.
-3. If needed, you can generate code from the GraphQL schema using: `pnpm codegen:graphql`
+3. If needed, you can generate code from the GraphQL schema using: `npm run codegen:graphql`
-4. To start the application: `pnpm dev`
+4. To start the application: `npm run dev`
 5. Open your browser and navigate to http://localhost:3000 to view the app.

 ## Committing